webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 In this tutorial, we're going to learn how to create a custom page element for the Page Builder app.
 Although the app comes with a bunch of ready-made page elements, at one point in time, you might need to create your own to satisfy your specific requirements.
 To achieve that, we can utilize a couple of simple plugins, which is what we'll cover in this short tutorial.

-> If you are not already familiar with how plugins work, we recommend
+If you are not already familiar with how plugins work, we recommend you first take a look at the [Plugins Crash Course](/docs/developer-tutorials/plugins-crash-course) before reading this article.

-> you first take a look at the [Plugins Crash Course](/docs/developer-tutorials/plugins-crash-course) before reading this article.
+> All of the code shown in this tutorial is also hosted in our [GitHub](https://github.com/webiny/webiny-examples/blob/master/iframe-page-element) repository.

 Ready?
 Let's dive in!